 The coronavirus 2 (SARS-CoV-2) outbreak has impacted every aspect of our lives.
 The way we used to interact with each other by meeting at a cafe or watching a movie in a crowded movie theater is now a high-risk activity.
 Social distancing is the “new normal” as we attempt to protect ourselves from the virus.
 Worklife has also seen major changes.
 Millions of Americans are now unemployed, furloughed, working from home, or taking extreme safety precautions to safeguard their health.
-The extra cautions are for themselves and to protect the health of their family members when they come home.
+The extra cautions are for themselves and protect their family members’ health when they come home.
 There’s a special group of people in our local communities who need extra care.
-Elderly people, asthmatics, and those who are immunocompromised are most vulnerable to complications from COVID-19 disease.
+Older adults, asthmatics, and those who are immunocompromised are most vulnerable to complications from COVID-19 disease.

 There’s a special group of people in our local communities who need extra care.
-Elderly people, asthmatics, and those who are immunocompromised are most vulnerable to complications from COVID-19 disease.
-They need to take stronger measures to protect themselves, as well as rely on others to take more caution around them.
-Most people are aware of this and are doing their part to protect their communities by following the shelter in place orders.
-A number of people, however, protest these orders, putting their loved ones and society as a whole at risk.
+Older adults, asthmatics, and those who are immunocompromised are most vulnerable to complications from COVID-19 disease.
+They need to take stronger measures to protect themselves and rely on others to take more caution around them.
+Most people are aware of this and do their part to protect their communities by following the shelter in place orders.
+However, many people protest these orders, putting their loved ones and society at risk.
 Perhaps they don’t fully understand the repercussions of their decisions to not listen to healthcare and government authorities.

 What can be done to safeguard those who are most vulnerable and susceptible to catching the virus?
 How can those with chronic illnesses maintain their health while quarantined?
 And what can family practitioners do to ensure patient safety in this increasingly uncertain time?
 The healthcare industry is adapting to the sudden challenges the new coronavirus has thrown its way.
 Let’s look closer at how high-risk patients and medical practitioners can work together to navigate safely through these challenging and uncertain times.

-A Closer Look on How the Virus Spreads From One Person to the Other
+A Closer Look at How the Virus Spreads From One Person to the Other

-That is why most experts agree that distancing from others is the safest way to avoid transmission of the virus.
-The fewer moving about to contract the virus, the better for society as a whole.
+That is why most experts agree that distancing from others is the safest way to avoid transmitting the virus—the fewer moving about to contract the virus, the better for society.
 Staying at home reduces the load to hospitals of extremely ill patients coming in for treatment.

 Data suggests that 80% of individuals with COVID-19 infections have mild symptoms or are asymptomatic.
 Asymptomatic carriers may be the most dangerous because they appear perfectly fine, leading to a false sense of security around them.
 They may be inadvertently passing the virus to others who are at risk for complications leading to hospitalization.